apollographql/client-router-e2e-tests/README.md

 On M1 macs, run `act` with the `--container-architecture linux/amd64` flag.

 > NB: there is a bug in `act` that throws an error when running dockerized Cypress locally.
-As a stop gap, if your apollo-router is already running (cd ) you can then run `npm run test:local` which will bring up the Cypress GUI.
+Instead, follow the instructions above to run `apollo-router` locally followed by `npm run test:local` which will bring up the Cypress GUI.